Waterless urinals are much more than water conservation

 In recent years it has become increasingly clear that building managers must also strive for sustainability.
 As such, businesses and building owners and managers strive to incorporate products that are not only sustainable but are visibly environmentally friendly.

 As one of the most visible areas of any building, the toilet facilities are the source of more complaints than any other operational aspect of a building.
-Unfortunately, public toilet facilities are one of the most difficult areas in a building to keep clean.
+Unfortunately, public toilet facilities are one of the most challenging areas in a building to keep clean.
 Sustainable product choices in the toilets contribute to a cleaner, more hygienic experience and are also better for the environment.

 There is a common misconception that waterless urinals are not as hygienic as their flush urinal counterparts.
 However, waterless urinal systems actually reduce odours and contribute to a cleaner, more sanitary public toilet facility.
 A few facts demonstrate why:

-- Urine is essentially odourless.
-Urine odour primarily results from the reaction of urine with water and air.
+- Urine odour primarily results from the reaction of urine with water and air.

 According to the Journal of Infection Control, bacteria such as those that cause the influenza virus can thrive and linger on surfaces for up to 72 hours.
-As a result water flushing urinals contain more bacteria and microorganisms than waterless urinals.
+As a result, water flushing urinals contain more bacteria and microorganisms than waterless urinals.
 The waterless feature of waterless urinals can help reduce the risk of cross-contamination because users are not required to touch a flushing device that may harbour bacteria.

 Waterless urinals require minimum maintenance to ensure a clean, hygienic, sustainable, user-friendly experience.
-The Zero Flush urinal installed by Whywait Plumbing require like all urinals periodic maintenance whilst on a daily basis it is simply a matter of a simply spray of the urinal with Zero Flush Spray and Go a mild cleaner that requires no wiping clean as you would with a flush urinal.
-Because there’s no water, there will be no lime scale or calcite build up, which makes cleaning fast and easy.
+The ZeroFlush waterless urinal installed by Whywait Plumbing requires like all urinals periodic maintenance.
+At the same time, daily it is merely a matter of a simple spray of the urinal with Spray and Go a mild cleaner that requires no wiping clean as you would with a flush urinal.
+Because there’s no water, there will be no limescale or calcite build-up, which makes cleaning fast and easy.

-With ZeroFlush waterless urinals, building owners and managers can be assured that their public toilet facilities will be sustainable, cleaner and the experience of their clients will be both hands-free and hygienic.
+With ZeroFlush waterless urinals, building owners and managers can be assured that their public toilet facilities will be sustainable, cleaner, and the experience of their clients will be both hands-free and hygienic.